ABOUT AJ AWED

 AJ’s entire professional life is focused on service to the public.
 He is a Fellow at the American Arbitration Association and serves on the Board of Directors at Community Mediation and Restorative Services (CMRS).

 As a mediator, AJ worked with clients on the Hennepin County Housing Court and the Hennepin County Harassment Court.
-Here he worked to help vulnerable clients stay in their homes and find resolutions to related conflicts and issues.
-AJ also resolves private business disputes in the growing East African community through ‘facilitative mediation’.
+He has worked to help vulnerable clients stay in their homes and find resolutions to related conflicts and issues.
+And AJ resolves private business disputes in the growing East African community through ‘facilitative mediation’.

 AJ proudly serves as the Executive Director of the Cedar-Riverside Community Council – the officially recognized City of Minneapolis neighborhood organization – where he leads the organization’s community outreach, resident empowerment, and policy objectives.